mbenecke/qmk-keymap/readme.md

 I have no Idea if this is a good Practice or even if it will be work in future QMK releases.
 But for me **it operates fine**, at the moment.

 ## Research
-I made some experiments in `send_unicode_string` through the fact that my use case is „no change to the workstation at all“:
+I made some experiments in `send_unicode_string` but it is not possible to use it in my special case:
 - no change in the OS regarding keyboard layout
-- no installation of autohotkey
+- no installation of autohotkey or wincompose.
 - no change to the language of the workstation
 - both target OS (Windows, Linux) are treated similar